Date of Award:

 LMM was also analyzed for its emulsification properties.
 The destabilization rates and droplet size of the emulsion were determined for five consecutive days.
 At a concentration of 0.5%, LMM produced 20% oil in water emulsion with destabilization rate of 1.1 mm/day, which can be considered a stable emulsion.
 The droplet size of the emulsion was also within the range of 0-10 μm.
 Lower droplet size range signifies the effective work of the LMM as an emulsifier.
 Also the droplet size of the emulsion was found to be consistent over five days, which is indicative of a stable emulsion.

 Sandhu, Guneev, "Characterization of Lactose Esters for Their Antimicrobial and Emulsification Properties" (2014).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3855.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .